pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 	- `rf` to move upwards and downwards
 	- go to an object on layer *ball*, press and hold `t`, it should follow the boat
-	- torpedo is left out for now as it has no visual indication
+	- torpedo is left out for now as it has no visual indication Debug screen:
+	- Press `b` button while moving.
+	- It should pause the simulation and display debug screen with the data exchanged with python.
+	- Judge if the values there are correct.
+	- Press `v' to close debug screen and resume the simulation.
-- Pause the game and click *show sent data* in academy and judge if the values there are correct, do it five times while moving around.
+	- Do it five times while moving around.
 - Go to step one and select different scene, test for each scene.

 ## Data collection mode